Automatic identification system: Detailed description: Class B units

 Class B CS Static Data Report: This message is sent every 6 minutes, the same time interval as for Class A transponders.
 Because of its length, this message is divided into two parts, sent within one minute of each other.
 This message was defined after the original AIS specifications, so some Class A units may need a firmware upgrade to be able to decode this message.
 MMSI, boat name, ship type, call sign, dimensions, and equipment vendor id.

 Detailed description: AIS receivers

 A number of manufacturers offer AIS receivers, designed for monitoring AIS traffic.
 These may have two receivers, for monitoring both frequencies simultaneously, or they may switch between frequencies (thereby missing messages on the other channel, but at reduced price).
 In general they will output RS-232, NMEA, USB or UDP data for display on electronic chart plotters or computers.
 As well as dedicated radios, software defined radios can be set up to receive the signal.

 Technical specification

 RF characteristics

-AIS uses the globally allocated Marine Band channels 87 and 88.
+AIS uses the globally allocated Marine Band channels AIS 1 and AIS 2.